Be loved + accepted for who you are

 What happens on retreat?

-Laugh, get vulnerable and play games like “sweet seat” to connect more deeply with a small group of teens.
+Laugh in good company, take the opportunity to be vulnerable, and play games like “sweet seat” to connect more deeply with a small group of teens.

 Feel More Connected

-Help Them Find Their Tribe
+Help Them Find Their People

-Take the stress off
+Take the Stress Off

 Peace of Mind

-Make Meaningful Relationships
+Forge Meaningful Relationships

 Find Your Center